Cortinarius viridipileatus: Habitat and distribution

-Cortinarius viridipileatus is ectomycorrhizal with Nothofagus species and can also be found on the beech forest floor under a mix of Nothofagus and Kunzea species during the autumn months.
+Cortinarius viridipileatus is ectomycorrhizal with Nothofagus (southern beech) species and can also be found on the southern beech forest floor under a mix of Nothofagus and Kunzea species during the autumn months.
 The distribution is limited to New Zealand in the central North Island and the upper north, lower south of the South Island.

 Etymology

 The specific epithet viridipileatus derives from the Latin viridis meaning green, and pileatus, meaning capped or having a cap, referring to its distinctive green glutinous pileus.